Napoleon Bonaparte's Army secures Eygpt and attacks Syria.

 Indeed the seige of Acre seems to have anything but a passive deadlock.
 Rather it was a dynamic back and forth battle that cost both sides heavily and which could have seen the town fall at a number of junctures.

 All the primary sources for it seem to be either French or English.
 One might suspect Sir William Sidney Smith in his letters of exaggerating the role of himself and his friend Colonel Phelipeaux, but it does seem in fact that the intervention of his squadron was decisive on multiple occasions.
 The local forces under Djazzer Pasha and the Ottoman reinforcements under Hussein Bey were not particularily trusting of each other.
-In one letter Smith remarks all of Djazzer Pasha heavy guns pointed out to sea as heitherto he'd been more concerned with maintaining independence from Instanbul than attacks from land.
+In one letter Smith remarks all of Djazzer Pasha heavy guns pointed out to sea as hitherto he'd been more concerned with maintaining independence from Istanbul than attacks from land.
 The English appear to have helped bridge the distrust between the different Turkish factions.
 The fire from the British ships and the batteries they set up, and in general their understanding of modern European seige methods were critical in repulsing the earlier French assaults.
 These early successes appear to have made their continued presence key to maintaining Turkish morale in the town.

 It will help in understanding the siege to break it down into three phases.